 Countdown begins for NASA's Artemis 1 moon mission and maiden flight of SLS megarocket

+"At this time, we are not working any significant issues," she told reporters in a pre-flight news conference.
+"So I'm happy to report that and everything is proceeding on schedule."

+Shortly after the briefing, lightning struck one of the three protective towers around the SLS rocket at launch pad 39B.
+The strike prompted a review of data to make sure no sensitive electrical systems were affected.

-Working by remote control, engineers plan to start pumping 750,000 gallons of liquid oxygen and hydrogen fuel into the giant SLS rocket's core stage just after 12 a.m.
-Monday, setting the stage for blastoff at 8:33 a.m., the opening of a two-hour window.
-Forecasters are predicting a 70% chance of good weather.
+If all goes well, engineers working by remote control plan to start pumping 750,000 gallons of liquid oxygen and hydrogen fuel into the giant SLS rocket's core stage at 12:18 a.m.
+EDT Monday, setting the stage for blastoff at 8:33 a.m., the opening of a two-hour window.
+Forecasters are predicting a 70 percent chance of good weather.

+The unpiloted 42-day test flight of the $4.1 billion SLS rocket and Orion crew capsule is a major milestone in NASA's push to return astronauts to the surface of the moon for long-term exploration and to test equipment and procedures needed for eventual multi-year flights to Mars.

+"With the Artemis 1 launch on Monday, NASA is at a historic inflection point, poised to begin the most significant series of science and human exploration missions in over a generation," said Bhavya Lal, NASA associate administrator for technology, policy and strategy.

 One question mark going into the countdown is the status of a 4-inch liquid hydrogen quick-disconnect fitting that leaked during a practice countdown and fueling test June 20.